14 Behind-the-Scene Secrets from the National Dog Show

 So many dogs!

 The NDS is held at The Greater Philadelphia Expo Center in Oaks, Pennsylvania.
 It’s huge—200,000 square feet.
 Yet, it barely seems enough to contain the 15,000 dog lovers, 13 breed-specific show rings, the Best in Show ring (where the broadcast is taped), 55 vendors, about 1,000 handlers and, of course, the dogs—more than 2,000 in total!
 That includes numerous dogs from each of the 205 AKC recognized breeds, including the newest breed, the Azawakh (pronounced oz-a-wok), a sighthound from Africa.
-This is how a dog breed becomes officially recognized by the AKC.

 What is a benched show?